kiosc-france/teleport/rfd/0156-notifications.md

 #### Web UI

-Upon logging in, a request will be made to fetch all the user's notifications.
-This fetch is performed asynchronously after the login so that the login process is not slowed down by having to wait for the notifications response.
+Upon logging in and on every page load, a request will be made to fetch all the user's notifications.
+This fetch will be performed asynchronously so that the login or page loading process is not slowed down by having to wait for the notifications response.
 The notifications service will query the database and return the list of the user's notifications after filtering out those not meant for them.
 In the case of global notifications, only notifications with matchers that match the user (ie. by role or permissions) will be kept.
-This returned list will be stored in the browser's local storage until the user logs out.
-A WebSocket connection will then be established with the proxy.
-Any new notifications will be picked up by the database watcher and, if meant for the user, will be sent to their client via WebSocket.
-Since the web session renews every 10 minutes, the WebSocket connection will need to be closed and reopened on every session renewal.

-It should be noted that due to potential time constraints, the initial version of the implementation may not include the WebSocket and database watcher components, and will instead fetch notifications on every page load.
+Notifications that the user dismissed will also be filtered out.

 This is a simplified diagram of the flow: